payattn/payattn/docs/ARCHITECTURE.md

 ### Attack Surface Minimization

 **Service Worker:**
-- Zero npm dependencies
+- Patched snarkjs for singleThread mode
-- Only Web Crypto API + fetch
+- LLMService + MaxAssessor modules
-- ~200 lines of auditable code
+- ~1200 lines of code in background.js
 - No DOM access, no eval(), no dynamic code

 **Extension:**